JST1703/scc/src/doc.md

 This component displays an exercise.
 It displays several numbers, where the user has to calculate the correct checksum or check symbol like in the examples.

+##### CompareExecise

+A component used for an exercise.
+Given a sequence and its checksum, the user has to give an input, which will be compared to the given sequence and checksum.
+For example given the sequence 110101 and the check bit 0, change the sequence such that it still fulfills the given check bit.

 ##### MC

 This component is used for Yes or No questions, which the user must solve.